Nicotine creates a chronic drug memory in the brain

 The first period of nicotine abstinence proceeded as expected.
 The surprise came after three months when the lab rats suddenly became fearless and sought out well-lighted areas that prey animals normally avoid.
 At the same time, signaling in the brain’s reward system changed, as shown by a study at Sahlgrenska Academy.

 “This indicates very long-lasting changes caused by nicotine that were previously unknown.
-The nicotine appears to create a cascade of effects that only get worse and worse over time,” says Julia Morud Lekholm, researcher in addiction biology at the Institute of Neuroscience and Physiology.
+The nicotine appears to create a cascade of effects that only get worse and worse over time,” says Julia Morud Lekholm, a researcher in addiction biology at the Institute of Neuroscience and Physiology.

 After another four months, the GABA system in the studied region of the rats’ brains was so strongly affected that it had been completely reversed.
-Instead of dampening the nerve cell signaling, it increased it.
+Instead of dampening the nerve cell signalling, it increased it.

 In other words, a highly activated system, and an extensive risk of relapsing into smoking, for example, if people had been involved.

 “Of course, rats and people are very different, but in terms of the type of brain circuit that we study, the brain’s reward system, we are very much alike.
-Also in terms of risk-taking behavior, it’s possible to translate to humans to some extent.
+Also in terms of risk-taking behaviour, it’s possible to translate to humans to some extent.
 Having poor impulse control isn’t good for life in general, of course.
 One can end up in many bad situations and this may also have effects on the consumption of other drugs later in life,” says Julia Morud Lekholm.

 “It’s a life-long struggle.
-We understand this when we look at animals who after such a long abstinence from nicotine still have a lot of changes in their reward system.
+We understand this when we look at animals who after such long abstinence from nicotine still have a lot of changes in their reward system.
 Therefore, more efforts should absolutely be made on this kind of research to try to find new therapies, because it’s extremely hard for people to be able to withstand the urge for longer time periods,” says Julia Morud Lekholm.